-Spiritual compatibility is an important factor that many people think about when considering marriage.
+Spiritual compatibility is an essential factor that many people think about when considering marriage.
 Does their potential spouse believe in God, attend church, and read the Bible?
 Denominations and traditions are important to many people as well.
-Pentecostalism and the Baptist tradition are two prominent branches of Protestant Christianity, but are they compatible when it comes to their members getting married?
+For example, pentecostalism and the Baptist tradition are two prominent branches of Protestant Christianity, but are they compatible with their members getting married?

 Pentecostals and Baptists can marry.
 Scripture doesn’t forbid it.
 Neither does either tradition.
 Though marriage between a Pentecostal and Baptist isn’t sinful, it does call for using wisdom as couples need to discuss what their marriage, church attendance, and parenting will look like in light of their differences.